nickcoutsos/keymap-editor/README.md

 by being able to reliably read and write devicetree code it will be possible to use the editor to modify layer bindings without overwriting sections it doesn't recognize (for example, combos and custom configured behaviours).

-So far there's experimental support for this in the deployed app.
-Click on the gear icon in the top right and check the box to enable devicetree parsing.

 ### Planned features